Report: Pedophile got interim national security clearance at DOD

 The report, which will be released Wednesday, shows how it is possible for people who have been compromised or who have criminal backgrounds to slip through the cracks of the preliminary background investigation and obtain access to sensitive national security-related information.

 The low threshold for granting what is known as an interim security clearance should be cause for alarm inside the Trump White House, says Rep. Elijah Cummings, D-Md., ranking member of the House Oversight Committee.
-Cummings cited the report in calling on the committee's Republican chair, Trey Gowdy, to help him investigate the "troubling irregularities" with the security clearances held by President Donald Trump's senior aides.
+Cummings cited the report in calling on the committee's Republican chair, Trey Gowdy of South Carolina, to help him investigate the "troubling irregularities" with the security clearances held by President Donald Trump's senior aides.

 The report captured data from 200,000 applications for secret or top secret clearance by defense contractors over the past three years, many of which were not fully adjudicated until 2017.
 It found that 486 applicants had their clearances denied or revoked.
 Of those applicants, 165 had slipped through the initial round of vetting and been allowed access to sensitive information.